DigitalOceanPHP/Client/README.md

 We provide a simple `BuzzAdapter` at the moment which can be tweekable by injecting your own `Browser` and `ListenerInterface`.
 By default a `Curl` client will be injected in `Browser` and the `BuzzOAuthListener` will be used.

-Please inject your own `ExceptionInterface` if needed (see `ResponseException` for more info).
+To wrapping your own response message please inject your own `ExceptionInterface` if needed (see `DigitalOceanV2\Exception\ResponseException` for more info).

 You can also make your own adapter by extending `AbstractAdapter` and implementing `AdapterInterface`.